kahalewai/agbac/readme.md

 ## Community and Collaboration

 AGBAC is an open initiative.
-The project welcomes (via Fork/PR):
+If the specification can be ehnanced and strengthened, we support this.
+The project welcomes:
-* Feedback on the specification
+* Feedback on the specification (enhance, reiterate)
-* Additional AGBAC-Min vendor profile requests
+* Additional AGBAC-Min vendor profile requests (just ask)
-* Reference implementations
+* Reference implementations (please share)
-* Policy models and tooling
+* Policy models and tooling (let's collaborate)
-* Threat analysis and security reviews
+* Threat analysis and security reviews (please share)

 The goal is to **advance AI security collaboratively** and **forward innovation in the IAM space for AI scenarios**.